jespino/live-ai-pool-app/.devcontainer/README.md

 ## Components

-The container consists of:
+The development container includes:

-- **devcontainer**: The main development environment with Go, Node.js, and development tools
+- Go development environment with Go 1.20
+- Node.js for frontend development
-- **db**: PostgreSQL database for storing pool data
+- Hot-reloading for development
+- Docker-in-Docker support for container testing
+- Code formatting and linting tools

 ## Services and Ports